Pimzino/anthropic-claude-max-proxy/README.md

 ### Usage

-Once configured, custom models appear in the `/v1/models` endpoint and can be used just like Anthropic models:
+Once configured, custom models appear in the `/v1/models` endpoint alongside Claude and ChatGPT models:

 ```python
 # Using Z.AI GLM-4.6 through the proxy